 3. Facts first – no rumors or accusations

 We stay with the facts, even if they are boring and don’t result in likes and followers.
 The InfoSec Handbook doesn’t cover rumors like “Company XYZ hacked?”
-We also don’t accuse third parties of misbehavior as in “Company XYZ violates the GDPR.”
+We don’t accuse third parties of misbehavior as in “Company XYZ violates the GDPR.”
 We consider spreading rumors and myths or accusing others as unprofessional.

 4. Transparent contributions and edits – no hidden changes

 We push all changes to a cryptographically signed Git repository.
 When we update our content, we add a small changelog to the bottom of the post, listing significant changes.

 We adapted parts of our Code of Conduct from the Contributor Covenant, version 2.0, available at https://www.contributor-covenant.org/version/2/0/code_of_conduct.html.